biomancy/reat/README.md

         --roi <roi>
             Path to a BED-like file with 4 columns (chr, start, end, name) in which the target regions of interest (ROI) are declared.
-If specified, cumulative mismatches will be reported for each region of interest rather than loci.
+If specified, total mismatches will be reported for each region of interest rather than loci.

         --binsize <binsize>
             Summarize the mismatches for each locus, providing each worker thread with genome bins(job share) of approximately the specified size (in base pairs).

     -s, --stranding <stranding>
-            Strand-specificity of the experiment, i.e. matching the read strand and the transcript strand.
-Use "u" for unstranded experiments; other available options based on the RSeQC nomenclature(see infer_experiment.py docs): "s" (++,--), "f" (+-,-+), "sf" (1++,1--,2+-,2-+), "fs" (1+-,1-+,2++,2--).[possible values: u, s, f, sf, fs]
+            Strand-specificity of the experiment, i.e. matching between the read strand and the transcript strand.
+Use "u" for unstranded experiments; other available options based on the RSeQC nomenclature(see infer_experiment.py docs): same:"s" (++,--), flip:"f" (+-,-+), same read1/flip read2:"sf" (1++,1--/2+-,2-+), flip read1/same read2:"fs" (1+-,1-+/2++,2--).[possible values: u, s, f, s/f, f/s]

     -o, --saveto <saveto>
             Path to the output tsv file.
-May end with ".gz", in which case the stream is automatically gzipped.
+Use /dev/stdout to print result to the standard output.

     -t, --threads <threads>
             Maximum number of threads to spawn at once.[default: 1]